-The Anaesthetic Department provides anaesthetic services for all orthopaedic surgical procedures being carried out in the hospital, the techniques used being general, regional and a combination of both.
+The Anaesthetic Department provides anaesthetic services for all orthopaedic surgical procedures being carried out in the hospital, the techniques used being general anaesthetic, regional anaesthetic and a combination of both.

 In addition to general anaesthesia, the following techniques are widely used in the perioperative period:

-The hospital has a well-equipped recovery area with a dedicated recovery staff, who work in close liaison with the Acute Pain Team and the High Dependency Unit.
+The hospital has a well-equipped recovery area with a dedicated recovery staff, who work in close liaison with the acute pain team and the High-Dependency Unit (HDU).

-The newly constructed High Dependency Unit (HDU) has 12 beds where all major orthopaedic cases are recovered for the first 24 hours.
-The HDU is equipped with invasive monitoring equipment and non-invasive ventilatory support, however, elective post-operative ventilation is not carried out.
+The HDU has 6 beds where all major orthopaedic cases are recovered for the first 24 hours.
+It is equipped with invasive monitoring equipment and non-invasive ventilatory support, however elective post-operative ventilation is not carried out.

 Any patient who requires post-operative ventilation is transferred to the parent unit from where the patient was referred.
 Careful assessment of cases reduces this to a minimum.
-On a number of occasions the spinal surgeons carry out surgery in other hospitals if the condition of the patient demands elective post-operative ventilation.
+Our spinal surgeons will sometimes carry out surgery in other hospitals if the condition of the patient demands elective post-operative ventilation.
 For this the anaesthetist and theatre team may travel with the surgical team.

 The hospital has an acute pain service.
 Ward rounds are carried out daily and audit of the activity is recorded.
 The hospital has well-established protocols for management of acute pain.
 A teaching programme to educate the nursing and medical staff regarding management of pain is fully operational.

 Our well-established pain management service is ran by a consultant anaesthetist with input from their multi-disciplinary team comprised of a psychologist, nurses, physiotherapists and occupational therapist.
 The team not only manages chronic pain but is also involved in active rehabilitation and functional restoration of chronic pain sufferers.